ETHZ-RobotX/SuperMegaBot/docs/additional-software/HowToUseNodeManager.md

   <img style="right;"  src="../images/NodeManagerSMB.png" width="500" title="Node Manager: SMB start discovery">
 </p>
 Press OK.
 If you would be ask to provide user and password, use 'smb' for both.
 The SMB ROS Network should appear in the upper left corner of the Node Manager window, just below the localhost network.
+Go to this network, and if asked, allow launching the node_manager_dameon by clicking a green tick.

 ## Launch files
 In the panel below the ROS Network, you can search for launch files that can be started either on SMB or on your host machine.
 By selecting the appropriate launch file, in order to load it press the Load button in the lower part of this panel.
 After successfully loading the launch file the associated node should appear in the main panel.
 Marked with red in the image below.